 Punctuation – Proper punctuation gives machines clues about meaning, so accuracy and consistency when using hyphens, quotation marks, and bullet points, etc., is paramount.

-Capital letters – Avoid writing whole words, titles, or sentences in capitals because translation technology is less accurate when processing capital letters.
+Capital letters – Avoid writing whole words, titles, or sentences in capitals because the translation process and technology is less accurate when processing capital letters.

 Symbols – While some signs and symbols are universal (like the $ sign), others (like the & sign) are not.
 If in doubt, always type the word rather than using a symbol.